read-write-web/banana-wiki/Getting-Started-with-Akka-http-signature.md

 ## The Key Pair

 The Akka-Http-Signature library uses asymmetrical cryptography.
 As detailed in the [Public-Key cryptography wikipedia page](https://en.wikipedia.org/wiki/Public-key_cryptography), this is a cryptographic system that uses pairs of private and public keys.
 Public keys can be looked up by anyone and private keys are only known by the owner.
 Communication is this system is achieved the following way:
-1. The sender encrypts a message using the public key of the receiver
+1. The sender signs the header of a message with the public key of the receiver
-1. The receiver gets the message and can decrypt it by using his own private key.
+1. The receiver gets the message and can read it using his own private key.
-The message sent can only be decrypted via the private key of the receiver.
+The message sent can only be interpreted via the private key of the receiver.

 For this to work, it must be easy for the user to generate a pair of a public and private key.
 The way this is done is by using the RSA algorithm to generate keys.
 These keys can be stored in your local file system or attached to a server.
 The private key should never be shared with anyone as it is the only way for the user to decrypt messages sent to him.
 This ensures access control is maintained and provides secure communication on the web